I didn't vote in the 2012 Presidential Election. There. I said it. And I'm embarrassed. But this doesn't have to be you.

 - A UF student might also request an absentee ballot if they prefer to mail in their vote instead of visiting the polls in person.

 How to request an absentee ballot: You'll request an absentee ballot via your county's Supervisor of Elections office.
 Select your county from the list here, then find the section on your Supervisor of Elections' website.
 You'll need to enter the address you're registered to vote at and the address where you want to receive your absentee ballot.

 What is the deadline to request an absentee ballot?
 For voters registered in Florida, the deadline to request an absentee is TEN days before the election.
-This will be: Saturday, October 24, 2020.
-It is HIGHLY advisable not to procrastinate, just follow the link to request your absentee ballot right now and you won't have to worry about the deadline.
+It is HIGHLY advisable not to procrastinate, just follow the link to request your absentee ballot early and you won't have to worry about the deadline.